AxelBlack365/monitor-365/README.md

 - **Content Change Monitor:** Monitor website content changes and locate the modified parts.
 - **Keyword Monitor:** Compares website content to a keyword database to ensure compliance.
 - **Information Leakage Monitor:** Detects leaks of personal identification data, CLOUD-KEY, and other information.
-- **Malicious Code Monitor:** Detect if the website has been injected with malicious code.
+- **Malware Injection Monitor:** Detect if the website has been injected with malicious code.
 - **Vulnerability Scan (In Development):** Detects website vulnerabilities, assesses severity, and provides remediation recommendations.
-- **Monitor Tasks:** Conducts periodic scans for comprehensive website health assessment.
+- **Monitoring Tasks:** Conducts periodic scans for comprehensive website health assessment.
 - **Alert Notifications:** Sends alert notifications based on incidents severity.

 📷**Core Features Screenshot**